thephpleague/flysystem/mount-manager.md

 # Mount Manager

-Flysystem comes with an wrapper class to easily work with multiple filesystem instances from a single object.
-The `League\Flysystem\MountManager` is an easy to use container allowing you to simplify more complex cross-filesystem interactions.
+Flysystem comes with an wrapper class to easily work with multiple file system instances from a single object.
+The `League\Flysystem\MountManager` is an easy to use container allowing you to simplify more complex cross file system interactions.

 Setting up a Mount Manager is easy: